 A flash of white.
-Adipose tissue like cotton batting emerges from the incision, released from its epidermal confines.
+Adipose tissue like cotton batting emerges from the incision.
 For a moment I think we’ve torn open a stuffed animal, and then, sleepy vessels stir awake, and it begins to bleed.
 Bright red, pouring out like velvet.
 She cuts deeper, undeterred by the trauma we’re inflicting.
 I dab the area with soft squares of white cloth and watch as blood races along the fibers.

 The surgeon is liberal with the scalpel, to the point where I’m nervous on her behalf.
 Doesn’t she know how sharp that is?
-How irreversible that is?
-Everything it touches melts away, and I think about how long it must have taken to connect everything the first time around.
-Muscle fibers, arteries, veins.
-All weaving together.
-And then, in a single stroke, they’re gone.
+Muscles fibers, arteries, veins all weaving together.
+And then, in a single stroke, gone.
 Regardless, we press on, identifying and dividing the various layers as we tread deeper, inching our way to the center of her, to him.
 At times we use the bovie, frying strings of fascia and fibrotic bands, cauterizing weeping blood vessels.
-It sizzles through tissue with an energetic hum, cooking it brown, then black, then crispy with a metallic sheen.
-I hold the suction close but it doesn’t really make a difference.
+It sizzles through tissue with an energetic hum and pop, cooking it brown, then black, then crispy with a metallic sheen.
+I hold the suction close but it doesn’t make a difference.
 It still smells of burning flesh.
 Like Doritos.
 Cool Ranch.

 The neck of the uterus is a speckled lavender.
 The surgeon picks up the scalpel again and makes very small incisions.
 One cut, then two, then, without warning, fluid jets out and splatters across the plastic guard in front of my face.
 It lasts only a moment, the gush of amniotic fluid immediately waning into a gentle outpouring that fills the plastic gutters hanging off the sides of the table.
 The fluid is clear and tinted a pale yellow.
 Flecks of blood and whitish pieces like lint are carried away by the current.